 Much of Amanda’s free time has been spent participating as a board member with several local not-for-profit organizations.
 She has served the Salina community in many capacities, including President of the Board of Trustees of the Salina Education Foundation, Board President of the Salina Child Care Association, and treasurer of the Salina Country Club.
 Currently, Amanda serves on the USD 305 Consumer Services Advisory Council, Salina Adult Education Center Advisory Board, Saline County Community Corrections Advisory Board, KWU Career Services Advisory Board, LIFT Selection Committee for the Salina Education Foundation, is a member of Altrusa International, and is Chairman of Partners in Early Childhood Education (7/2014-Present).

 When she isn’t giving her time to her community, Amanda can be found gardening, reading, running, and supporting her two children at their various activities.

 Brenda joined SAUW in the fall of 2009.
-As a community impact organization working in the areas of Education, Income and Health, Brenda leads in the areas of program development, partner, and community relations.
-Brenda received both her BS and BFA from K-State Manhattan, and she has experience in both the non-profit and for-profit settings.
+As a community impact organization working in the areas of Education, Financial Stability, and Health, Brenda leads in the areas of program development, partner, and community relations.
+Brenda received both her BS and BFA from K-State Manhattan.
+She has experience in both the non-profit and for-profit settings.
 Brenda draws on a strong background in marketing and public relations as she works to improve communication while increasing interest and participation, leadership and development.
-Brenda leverages her skills, working with volunteers, organizations, businesses, donors, and leaders to further the mission and vision of SAUW.
+Brenda leverages her skills, working with volunteers, organizations, businesses, donors, and leaders to further the mission and vision of the Salina Area United Way.

 Brenda and her husband Michael have lived in Salina for over 27 years, and are active volunteers and board members for many community and service organizations.